 Building backlinks pointing from someone else’s website to your brand-new site is more challenging than with an older site.
 For one thing, you must be careful about the kind of links you get.
-Also, it’s necessary to be wary about both the quality and the link velocity (the speed at which new links are acquired).
+Also, it’s necessary to be wary of both the quality and the link velocity (the speed at which new links are acquired).
 They must be spaced out to look natural.
 As such, building backlinks for new sites requires a different discipline than for older websites.

 Here Are Some Tips On How To Build Backlinks For a New Website.